utkuerol/sensingdevice/pages/unit_tests.md

 ## Unit Tests

-The tests in the current directory can be run with
+All unit tests can be run with:

 ```
-run commands ...
+make test
 ```

-###